Stefen Wisniewski: Philadelphia Eagles

 On April 4, 2016, Wisniewski signed a one-year contract with the Philadelphia Eagles.
 On March 10, 2017, he signed a three-year contract extension with the Eagles.
 Wisniewski played in 14 games and started 11 in the 2017 NFL season.
 The team went 13–3 and earned a first round bye.
 The Eagles defeated both the Atlanta Falcons and Minnesota Vikings to reach Super Bowl LII.
 The Eagles defeated the New England Patriots 41–33 to win their first Super Bowl.

 In 2018, Wisniewski entered the season as the starting left guard, but was then benched in Week 5 in favor of Isaac Seumalo.
 He started the final three weeks of the regular season after Seumalo was sidelined with a pectoral injury.

 On March 11, 2019, the Eagles declined the team option on Wisniewski's contract, making him an unrestricted free agent.
 On May 13, 2019, Wisniewski re-signed with the Eagles.
 He was released during final roster cuts on August 31, 2019.

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 On October 9, 2019, Wisniewski was signed by the Kansas City Chiefs.
 He won his second Super Bowl championship when the Chiefs defeated the San Francisco 49ers in Super Bowl LIV by a score of 31–20.

 Pittsburgh Steelers

-On March 26, 2020, the Pittsburgh Steelers signed Wisniewski to a two-year, $2.85 million contract that includes a signing bonus of $375,000.
+On March 26, 2020, the Pittsburgh Steelers signed Wisniewski to a two-year, $2.85 million contract that included a signing bonus of $375,000.
 He joined his hometown team as a potential replacement for the retiring left guard Ramon Foster.
 He started at right guard in the Steelers' 2020 season opener against the New York Giants, as regular starter David DeCastro was injured.
 Wisniewski suffered a chest injury in the game and was placed on injured reserve on September 18, 2020.
 He was activated on November 4, 2020, but then waived three days later.